Simeon Ananiades (pictured left) displaying his athletic medals and the Pontus Football team of Anatolia College

 Early on the morning of February 13, 1921, Simeon Ananiades and three other members of the Pontus Club Executive Committee along with Professor Theocharides, were summonsed into the room of College president Dr George E. White and were arrested by Kemalist gendarmes.
 They were then sent to Amasya to face trial at the infamous Courts of Independence which meant an almost certain death sentence without the prospect of a fair trial.
 Ananiades along with hundreds of other Greeks and Armenians were tortured for months before being hanged.
 According to eyewitness Mr P. Ebeoghlou of Amasya, before Ananiades was hanged, he managed to shout out six words.
 "I am innocent.
 Ask Dr. White!"

-The story of Simeon Ananiades and the Pontus Club is included in the publication titled 23 Years in Asia Minor.
+The story of Simeon Ananiades and the Pontus Club are told in the publication titled 23 Years in Asia Minor.